Europe Travel News: Spain Reopens And The U.K. Remains Closed

 If you’re over 18 and not vaccinated, you cannot enter Spain — even with a negative COVID test.
 And, naturally, there are still COVID precautions in place once you get to Spain from social distancing rules, mask mandates, and possible curfews.
 Moreover, Spain can change any of these rules at any time.
 You’ll also have to fill out a Health Questionnaire before you travel.

-Still, if you want to visit Barcelona, Majorca, Paya de Maro, or MOTHERF*CKING IBIZA, it’s on.
+Still, if you want to visit Barcelona, Majorca, Paya de Maro, or MOTHERF*CKING IBIZA, it’s on (as long as you follow the COVID safety rules) .